Cerulity32K/Cerulity32K/README.md

 - MySQL
 - Kotlin

-I have great logical and analytical skills and can figure out and solve problems when coding.\
+I have great logical and analytical skills and can figure out and solve problems when working on any sort of software project.\
 I am empathetic, understanding, collaborative and fun to work with.\
-I can tutor others and teach them how to improve on their skills in a non-condescending way.
+I can tutor others and teach them how to improve their skills, while also building confidence in their abilities.

 # Goals
 My goals are to learn and teach as much as possible, and to bring as much to the FOSS community as I can.
 Whether that be through contributions to large or small repositories or libraries/utilities I make/start myself, I hope to provide as much as possible.
 I also hope to one day be able to help secure systems at government level.